theforeman/foreman_discovery/README.md

 ## Minimal hardware requirements

-Since the bootable image runs from memory, keep in mind the following minimum requirements on the hardware that is being discovered:
+Since the bootable image runs from memory, keep in mind the minimum requirement of 500 MB RAM otherwise kernel panic can be seen during boot sequence.

-* 700 MB RAM for the CentOS image
-* 900 MB RAM for the Fedora image

-When testing those images on virtual machines, make sure they have allocated enough memory, otherwise kernel panic can be seen during boot sequence.

 # Installation (plugin)